GideonFlynn/FSND-Linux-Server-Configuration/README.md

 _This was a great time to test everything in the app and make sure nothing breaks.
 As you'd hope no breaking changes have been made and everything runs smoothly._

 --------
-_The following guide assumes you are redicreting your DNS-providers nameservers to DigitalOcean_ Setting up the DNS on DigitaOcean is as simple as:
+_The following guide assumes you are redicreting your DNS-provider's nameservers to DigitalOcean_ Setting up the DNS on DigitaOcean is as simple as:
 - Going to the network tab
 - Enter the domain